hyperledger-labs/splice-wallet-kernel/docs/wallet-integration-guide/src/exchange-integration/txingestion.rst

 1-Step Transfers
 ~~~~~~~~~~~~~~~~

-To understand the structure of a 1-step deposit, let's look at an example transaction
+To understand the structure of a 1 step transfer, let's look at an example deposit
  as seen through the `JSON Ledger API <https://docs.digitalasset.com/build/3.3/tutorials/json-api/canton_and_the_json_ledger_api.html>`_.

 In this case, we query a single transaction.
 The format is identical to the transaction you will get when streaming transactions through ``/v2/updates/flats`` and you can also use the same filter.